Places of worship in Muvattupuzha: Mattapili Sri. Krishna Temple

 Sri.
 Krishna temple is dedicated to lord Krishna.
 It is situated on the banks of Muvattupuzha river, off the Muvattupuzha-Arakuzha road.
 Its name is Mattapilli Sree Krishna Swamy temple.
 This temple is hundreds of years old.
 It is believed that its by the brahmins who fled in fear of Tippu sulthan from Malabar placed their Lord in this place.
 There is Goddess Kali with Krishna in this temple.

 Sivankunnu Temple

 This temple of Shiva, situated at a great height, is almost as old as the one at the confluence.
 Sangharakshita mentions this place too in his book.
 It has almost 108 steps.

 Thrikka Sri Krishnaswami Temple

 Thrikka Sri Krishnaswami Temple is one of the oldest temples in the area located in a serene place near Velloorkunnam.
-The chief diety is 'Chathurbahu Vishnu' (four armed Vishnu).
+The chief deity is 'Chathurbahu Vishnu' (four armed Vishnu).
 The present structure of the temple was completed during 2016.